-The specific modalities of access are further discussed in the following section, but for production and spread of information the various ways in which radio corresponds to customs and circumstances are important context.
-And indeed, the overwhelming majority (73%, see figure 4) rank radio as the preeminent means of obtaining news or information.
+As shown by Figure 4, the overwhelming majority (73%) rank radio as the preeminent means of obtaining news or information.
 What is furthermore of note is that the following three channels of news and information consumption are all social networks: friends (29%), family (20%), and social media (11%).
 The relatively limited frequency of mentions concerning social media compared to its seemingly more frequent usage among urban youth is likely linked to cost barriers, which are substantively steeper for displaced youth living in precarious circumstances.
-This will be discussed further below.

 At this point, qualitative data can connect the production and movement of information, as the statistic shown here primarily indicates movement: information is barely ever 'produced' by radio or friendship groups.
 Sources that tend to produce information concerning the above discussed topics, such as political authorities or NGOs, do not figure prominently here, and even important community leaders such as teachers, religious scholars (likely often the same person as Quranic education via madrassas tends to form the most basic education for Somali children), or elders are all mentioned by less than a tenth of all respondents.
-This suggests that most displaced youth access information indirectly, with radio, friends, and family as intermediaries.
+All of this suggests that most displaced youth access information indirectly, with radio, friends, and family as intermediaries.

 Key informants and focus groups across locations corroborate this interpretation.
 They explain that in camps, information is disseminated via a hub and spoke system.
 Where information is not directly disseminated via radio, it is passed from authorities or humanitarian actors to camp leaders, community leaders, or directly to Community Disaster Management Committees (CDMC) where they exist.
 These key community representatives turn to their constituencies.
 At this point, both information from radio or key individuals (hubs) is passed on via personal networks, often through phone calls, unplanned inperson meetings, or conversations in teashops or over the chewing of khat.
 Each individual therefore functions as a multiplier (spoke) for information, spreading it through their respective social networks.
 The existence of these mediated systems of information movement were confirmed by interviewed implementing partners and camp leaders, who noted that they indirectly engage with camp populations in this manner.
-Community committees and camp leaders here form important gatekeepers as they relay information to the wider community, with radio as the overarching and seemingly more direct source of news access.
-Survey respondents equally professed to disseminate information via personal networks, and obtain it either in a similar manner or via radio, if not both (see table below).
+As such, community committees and camp leaders form important gatekeepers as they relay information to the wider community, with radio as the overarching and seemingly more direct source of news access.
+Survey respondents equally professed to disseminate information via personal networks, and obtain it either in a similar manner or via radio, if not both.